rileyrg/Emacs-Customisations/README.md

              ("M-s e" . consult-isearch)               ;; orig. isearch-edit-string ("M-s l" . consult-line))                 ;; required by consult-line to detect isearch

+      ;; Enable automatic preview at point in the *Completions* buffer.
+      ;; This is relevant when you use the default completion UI, ;; and not necessary for Selectrum, Vertico etc.
+      :hook (completion-list-mode . consult-preview-at-point-mode)

       ;; The :init configuration is always executed (Not lazy) :init